Diplomatic history of World War II: Plans for intervention in the Winter War against USSR

 The USSR launched the Winter War against Finland in November 1939.
-The Finns made a remarkable defence against the much larger Soviet forces.
-The unprovoked invasion excited widespread outrage at popular and elite levels in support of Finland not only in wartime Britain and France but also in neutral United States.
+The Finns made a remarkable defense against the much larger Soviet forces.
+The unprovoked invasion excited widespread outrage at popular and elite levels in support of Finland not only in wartime Britain and France but also in the neutral United States.
 The League of Nations declared the USSR was the aggressor and expelled it.
 "American opinion makers treated the attack on Finland as dastardly aggression worthy of daily headlines, which thereafter exacerbated attitudes toward Russia."
 Elite opinion in Britain and France swung in favor of military intervention.
 Winston Churchill, as head of the Royal Navy, and French Premier Paul Reynaud were the chief advocates.
-It came when there was a military stalemate on the continent called the "Phony War".
-Months of planning at the highest civilian, military and diplomatic levels in London and Paris, saw multiple reversals and deep divisions.
+It came when there was a military stalemate on the continent called the "Phoney War".
+Months of planning at the highest civilian, military, and diplomatic levels in London and Paris, saw multiple reversals and deep divisions.
 Finally the British and French agreed on a plan that involved uninvited invasions of neutral Norway, Sweden, Iceland, and Denmark's Faroe Islands, with the goals chiefly of damaging the German war economy and also assisting Finland in its war with the Soviet Union.
 An allied war against the Soviet Union was part of the plan.

-The actual Allied goal was not to help Finland but to engage in economic warfare against Germany by cutting off shipments of Swedish iron ore, which they calculated would seriously weaken German war industry.
-The British Ministry of Economic Warfare stated that the project against Norway would be likely to cause "An extremely serious repercussion on German industrial output ... and would in any case have a profound effect on the duration of the war."
+The actual Allied goal was not to help Finland but to engage in economic warfare against Germany by cutting off shipments of Swedish iron ore, which they calculated would seriously weaken the German war industry.
+The British Ministry of Economic Warfare stated that the project against Norway would be likely to cause "an extremely serious repercussion on German industrial output ... and would in any case have a profound effect on the duration of the war."
 The idea was to shift forces away from doing little on the static Western Front into an active role on a new front.
 The British military leadership by December became enthusiastic supporters when they realized that their first choice, an attack on German oil supplies, would not get approval but this plan would win strong support.
-The poor performance of the Soviet army against the Finns strengthened the confidence of the Allies that the invasion, and the resulting war with Russia, would be worthwhile.
-However the civilian leadership of Neville Chamberlain's government in London drew back and postponed invasion plans.
+The poor performance of the Soviet army against the Finns strengthened the confidence of the Allies that the invasion, and the resulting war with the Soviet Union, would be worthwhile.
+However, the civilian leadership of Neville Chamberlain's government in London drew back and postponed invasion plans.
 The neutrals refused to cooperate.
 Meanwhile, Finland was overwhelmed and gave in to Moscow on 13 March 1940 and the plan was postponed.
 War plans against the USSR were dropped and the new goal was to mine the Norwegian coast to prevent the passage of ships carrying iron ore from northern Norway.
-There were more delays and when mining operations finally started on 9 April it was too late—the Germans hours before had invaded Norway and had the upper hand in the Norwegian Campaign.
+There were more delays and when mining operations finally started on 9 April it was too late—the Germans hours before had invaded Norway and had the upper hand in the Norwegian campaign.